 Click here for the Introduction to Circuit Debate.

-Policy debate, commonly referred to as LARP debate, simulates the effects of passing the resolution as a policy option.
+Policy debate, or LARP debate, simulates the effects of passing the resolution as a political action, so these debates largely focus around the consequences of the resolution's enactment.
 Plans, counterplans, and disadvantages are commonly read with this style of debate.
-The framework associated with policy debates is usually utilitarian - minimizing pain and maximizing pleasure.

 Click here for the policy page.

 Critical debate explores a large ranges of topics but usually challenges underlying assumptions of the world and the round, centered around a particular theoretical worldview.
 These arguments include kritiks ran by the negative debater and non-topical affirmatives that choose not to defend the resolution in order to talk about a different issue.